KupiaSec/.github/profile/README.md

 # Kupia Security 🔐

 ## Partner
-[Cyfrin](https://twitter.com/CyfrinAudits), one of the leading security organizations in the world, is currently engaged in developing an innovative audit model developed by [Hans](https://twitter.com/hansfriese).
+[Cyfrin](https://twitter.com/CyfrinAudits), one of the leading security organizations in the world, is working on an innovative audit model developed by [Hans](https://twitter.com/hansfriese).
 We are super excited to be the first one to try it out!

 ## Team